Is Delta-8-THC Legal in Arkansas? Laws, Restrictions & Where to Buy (2025)

 Arkansas is home to a budding medical cannabis program and the state has legalized many different hemp preparations, including various CBD products.
 This legislation is similar to that of many hemp-friendly states in that it aligns Arkansas law with federal definitions.
 Hemp is any cannabis plant containing no more than 0.3% Delta-9-THC on a dry weight basis, including its naturally derived cannabinoids.

-Although Arkansas has a restricted hemp market, many of its neighboring states (like MississippiTennessee, and Oklahoma) have legalized Delta-8.
+Many of Arkansas' neighboring states (like MississippiTennessee, and Oklahoma) have legalized Delta-8.

 Here are some snippets from the original text: